Bubobubobubobubo/sardine/docs/technical/configuration.md

----
-hide:
-    - navigation
----

-# Configuration

-This page will help you to learn how to configure **Sardine** to your desire.
-You will soon learn that **Sardine** is really modular in nature.
+This page will help you to learn how to configure **Sardine**.
+You will soon figure out that **Sardine** is really modular in nature and it has been designed to be altered.
 You can toggle on and off certain features, you can pre-configure many things and fine-tune to be up and ready for your next sessions, etc...

-## Code Editors for fishing
+## I - Code Editors

 You can use `Sardine` directly from the Python interpreter.
 There is nothing wrong about it, but you will be pretty limited in what you can do.
-It is sometimes enough to run quick sound/MIDI tests.
-After a while, you will figure out that working this way is fairly cumbersome and you will likely be searching for a better text editor. **Sardine** code can become quite verbose when dealing with complex *swimming* functions.
+You might also dislike the fact that popups will be printed pretty frequently if you make mistakes.
+It is sometimes enough to run quick sound/MIDI tests but not much more.
+After a while, you will figure out that working this way is fairly cumbersome and you will likely be searching for a better text editor.

+**Sardine** code can become quite verbose when dealing with complex *swimming* functions.
 As you might have guessed already, there is no `Sardine` plugin for **VSCode**, **Atom** or any popular code editor **yet**.
-However, **Sardine** is just Python and there are great plugins to deal with interactive Python code.
+However, **Sardine** is just Python and there are great plugins to deal with interactive Python code already.
 Here are a few things you can try.

 ### Vim / Neovim